 17. Red Cover Discus

 Red color discus are one of the most interesting looking type of discus.
-They have a deep red body with transparent fins and tail towards the ends.
+They have a deep red body with fins and a tail that are transparent towards the ends.
 The face is a light yellow mixed with white and they show a dark band vertically over their eyes.

 Solid blue discus have red eyes and a light blue face.
 They display some white undertones and have a dark grey and blue tail.
 The caudal fins fade into a darker blue the same color as the head.